JEvSilv/riscv-isa-sim/README.md

 ==============================================
 What
 -------------
-A simulator based on RISC-V (Spike) that provides interface to associative or near-data processing.
+A simulator based on RISC-V (Spike) that provides interface for associative or near-data processing.

 RISC-V ISA Simulator
 ==============================================